Phentermine: When It’s Helpful and When It’s Not

 A specific barrier is being addressed

-The right tool is being used at the right time
+The right tool is being used for the right reason

 Biology is being acknowledged rather than ignored